DimaOstapchuk91/QForm/README.md

   - **Interactive Questionnaire Page**:

-    - Save progress: Users can resume the questionnaire from where they left off if they refresh the page (Not implemented).
+    - Save progress: Users can resume the questionnaire from where they left off if they refresh the page.

     ***